SystemsApproach/private5g/software/start.rst

 In this example, the reported interface is ``ens18`` and the IP address is ``10.76.28.113`` on subnet ``10.76.28.0/24``.
-We will use these three values as a running example throughout the Appendix, as a placeholder for your local details.
+We will use these three values as a running example throughout the guide, as a placeholder for your local details.

 Note that ``vars/main.yml`` and ``hosts.ini`` are the only two files